eetueklund/fastq_analysis/README.md

 ### 1. Reference Preparation and indexing

         - Done in a for loop through all fastq files.
-        - Kraken2 matches current fastq file to a reference sequence and downloads it
+        - sendsketch matches current fastq file to a reference sequence and downloads it using ncbi-genome-download
         - bwa index, samtool faidx, and picard dict are run on the reference sequences
         - bwa mem alignments are done using the current pair of read files
         - samtools used for indexing, BAM creation, and sorting
         - bcftools to make a consensus sequence based on read files
-        - FastANI to calculate Average Nucleotide Identity
+        - optionally AMRFinder+ finds Antimicrobial resistance genes
+            - This also creates a consensus fasta sequence from the .bam alignment file

 ### 2. Sample QC and cleaning